 - 1. To make the Pot Roast with Potatoes and Vegetables in your slow cooker, see the Slow Cooker Variation below.

-To make the Pot Roast with Potatoes and Vegetables in your oven, preheat the oven to 350°F (177°C).
+To make the Pot Roast with Potatoes and Vegetables in your oven, preheat the oven to 350°F (177°C) and continue as directed below.

 - 2. Using paper towels, pat the roast dry and season it really liberally with salt and pepper.
 In a large Dutch oven set over medium heat, heat 2 tablespoons oil.
 Add the roast and brown it on all sides, 10 to 12 minutes.
 Transfer the roast to a cutting board or a large plate.

-- 5. Strain the pan sauce and season to taste with salt and pepper.
+- 7. Strain the pan sauce and season to taste with salt and pepper.
 Shred or slice the pot roast into big chunks and transfer them to the platter with the vegetables.
 Reserve 1 cup pan sauce to pass around when serving and pour the remainder over the vegetables and pot roast.
 Sprinkle the vegetables and roast with the parsley.
+Originally published October 19, 2014.

 Slow Cooker Variation